-You should change your baby's nappy every time they pee or poo.
-For newborns, this could be up to 10 or 12 times a day, so you can see why it's important to use products that won't cause irritation.
+You should change a newborn baby's nappy every time they pee or poo.
+This could be up to 10 or 12 times a day, so you can see why it's important to use products that won't cause irritation.

-You have to wipe after each nappy because otherwise the dried urine could cause irritation.
+Yes, you need to use baby wipes for pee.
+It's important to wipe because otherwise the dried urine could cause irritation.

 How do you clean newborn poo?

 To clean newborn poo,the best solution is reusable baby wipes.
 That's because newborn poo tends to be pretty sticky and disposable wipes tend to just smear it around.
 Because reusable wipes are made from fabric, they have a bit of 'grip' to makes cleaning newborn poo and meconium easier.

 Firstly, open the nappy and lift their legs gently in the air, then use the nappy to clean the worst of the poo off.
 Flush the poo ideally, even if using disposable nappies!
 Then wipe gently to remove the remaining poo smears.

 How many wet wipes should a newborn have?

 A newborn should have at least two packs of disposable wet wipes per week, which can be costly.
 Instead, choose reusables wipes instead which mean that if you wash every other day, one pack of 25 wipes should do you - at least until you reach weaning.

 'Honestly this company is saving me fortunes.
 I have been using the cheeky wipes on my newborn and they are so much better than disposable wipes and they are so easy to maintain honestly mums you need to switch cost effective and safe for the environment.'
 Coral, Dec 2021